Aamer Rahman: Television and radio career

-Rahman has written and performed for television; he has worked on Channel 31's program Salam Cafe.
-He has also appeared regularly on ABC Radio National and Triple J, Channel Ten's Melbourne Comedy Festival Gala, The Comedy Channel's You Have Been Watching, ABC1's Tractor Monkeys, he has written for season one of Balls of Steel Australia, and is currently developing projects for television.
+Rahman wrote and performed for television including appearing on ABC Radio National and Triple J, Channel Ten's Melbourne Comedy Festival Gala, The Comedy Channel's You Have Been Watching, ABC1's Tractor Monkeys.
+He was a writer for season one of Balls of Steel Australia.

-In 2011, Australian Story broadcast a documentary on the ABC about Rahman's and Hussain's lives in Australia as well as their debut performances in Edinburgh and London.
-In 2017, he featured in an ABC and Chemical Media film called You See Monsters, about Muslim Australian artists fighting Islamic bigotry through creativity, satire and irreverence.
+In 2017, he featured in the ABC and Chemical Media film You See Monsters, about Muslim Australian artists addressing anti-Muslim racism through creativity, satire and irreverence.